SonarSource/eslint-plugin-sonarjs/README.md

 }
 ```

+## Available Configurations

+This plugin provides only `recommended` configuration.
+Almost all rules are activated in this profile with a few exceptions (check `disabled` tag in the rules list). `recommended` configuration activates rules with `error` severity.
 ## Contributing

 You want to participate in the development of the project?
 Have a look at our [contributing](./docs/CONTRIBUTING.md) guide!